 2. Examine why you’re focusing on a past relationship

 Is this absorption with their past obscuring some other issue?
 Do you feel angry on their behalf for how their ex treated them?
 If there are children involved, is it hard for you to win their trust, or even get along with them?
 Are you bringing unfinished business from your past into this new relationship?

-These are all issues that won’t go away on their own, and can hide under the guise of jealousy.
+These are all issues that won’t go away on their own and can hide under the guise of jealousy.

 3. Work on strengthening your relationship connection

 Another way to move beyond jealousy is to work on strengthening your current relationship connection.

 4. Be the best partner you can be